writethedocs/www/docs/conf/na/2016/news/more-conference-details.md

 ----

 This year will be the best Write the Docs yet!
-We have taken everyone's feedback and tweaked things to make them even better than before.
+We have taken everyone's feedback and continued to tweak things to make them even better than before.
 As always, let us know if there is anything else we can improve.